sabertoothmax/Automatic-Azan-Quran-On-Echo/README.md

 It is used to play Azan and Quran automatically at the correct times on Amazon Echo, Google Home or other wireless speaker over bluetooth.

-This code requires a Raspberry Pi or similar single-board computer to run on.
+This code requires a Raspberry Pi or similar single-board computer (SBC) to run on.
 The current implementation is tested to work on Raspberry Pi.

-You may also need a bluetooth dongle in case your version of the Pi does not already have a bluetooth module.
+You may also need dongles for bluetooth and wifi, in case your version of the SBC does not already have these modules.

 Total cost for hardware is roughly $65 [$40 for Echo + $25 for Pi].
 If you buy these on e-Bay, you may be able to get everything for under $40.